Heartworm Disease Prevention

 Heartworm Prevention in St. Louis

 As part of our annual wellness exam, we will ask questions to help ensure your dog isn’t showing signs of the disease, as well as listen to their heart and lungs for any abnormalities.
-Even if no clinical signs are apparent, we recommend that all dogs get a simple and affordable blood test at this time to ensure they do not have evidence of the parasite in their bloodstream before safely administering preventatives.
+Even if no clinical signs are apparent, we recommend that all dogs get a simple and affordable blood test to check for heartworms.
+This blood test also test for tick-born diseases as well.

 There are many different heartworm preventatives available, but all of them are prescription medications.
 They come in…

 Besides preventing heartworm disease, most of the medications will prevent or treat many intestinal worms and parasites – some of which they can potentially pass on to people!
-It’s important to note that when used as directed, these medications are very safe and very effective.
+When used as directed, these medications are safe and effective.

 Heartworms in Dogs and Cats